 Make the Best Italian Ciabatta Bread

-Our Daily Bread from the Eighties
+Rustic Ciabatta: Our Daily Bread from the Eighties

-Bread might be one of the oldest foods created by humans, but people will always invent new varieties, especially French or Italians.
-It is the case of ciabatta, our daily loaf from the eighties, which at nearly fifty is one of the youngest assortments of bread that found worldwide fame in just a few years from being invented.
+Bread might be one of the oldest foods created by humans, but people will always invent new varieties, especially the French or Italians.
+It is the case of rustic Italian ciabatta, our daily loaf from the eighties, which at nearly fifty is one of the youngest assortments of bread that found worldwide fame in just a few years from being invented.

 How has the delicious slipper-shaped bread with a smooth, crisp crust and porous, slightly humid interior come to be?
 It seems we owe it to the Italian rally pilot turned miller, Arnaldo Cavallari.
 The man experimented with flours until he obtained a 70% wet dough he shaped like a slipper before baking it (hence the name; la ciabatta in Italian translates as slipper).